mocs524/greybus-spec/source/device_class.rst

-The Greybus Lights Set Flash Timeout request payload contains two 1-byte values that represent the light_id and channel_id, and 4-byte value that represents the flash timeout in microseconds.
-The value shall be set between the minimum and maximum values got from flash configuration operation.
+The Greybus Lights Set Flash Timeout request payload contains two 1-byte values that represent the light_id and channel_id, and 4-byte value that represents the flash timeout in microseconds. <GYBS.R.0317.001>The value shall be set between the minimum and maximum values got from flash configuration operation.</GYBS.R.0317.001> See table :num:`table-lights-set-flash-timeout-request`.
-:num:`table-lights-set-flash-timeout-request`.

 .. figtable::
     :nofig: